Lourenço José Boaventura de Almada, 13th Count of Avranches: Later life

-He died in Lsibon in his residence (the then-Palácio do Rossio, today the Palácio da Independência on 11 May 1815.
+He died in Lisbon in his residence (the then-Palácio do Rossio, today the Palácio da Independência on 11 May 1815.
 He was buried on the following day below the altar of Nossa Senhora das Dores, in the Convent of Graça, in the family crypt (occupied by his descendants since Lopo Soares de Alvarenga.

 He married in the parish of Ajuda on 2 May 1786, with D. Maria Bárbara José António da Mercês Lobo da Silveira Quaresma, daughter of D. Fernando José Lobo da Silveira Quaresma, 4th Marquess of Alvito and 4th Count of Oriola (and his second wife, D. Maria Bárbara de Menezes, daughter of D. José de Menezes da Silveira de Castro e Távora, Commander of Valada and master of the seigneurial estate of Patameira).